Matt-Ord/pseudopotential_calculator/README.md

 - `HPC_ACCOUNT`: The account used to submit jobs on the HPC
 - `HPC_USERNAME` : The user used to sign in to the HPC
 - `HPC_WORKSPACE` : The workspace used to upload files, the default being `/rds/user/{HPC_USERNAME}/hpc-work`
+- `SKIP_DOWNLOAD` : The boolean variable indicating whether to fetch files from hpc, when the function in analyze.py is called
+- `SKIP_UPLOAD` : The boolean variable indicating whether to fetch files to hpc, when the function in prepare.py is called

-By default, you will be promted each time these variables are required, but by setting the environment variable this can be skipped.
+By default, you will be promted each time these variables are By default, you will be promted each time these variables are required, but by setting the environment variable this can be skipped.